Articles from 2026

 Three Ways to Know If Your Career Is Actually Growing

-Normal career metrics — title, pay, team size — tell you how you're doing relative to others.
+Normal career metrics: title, pay, team size.
+They tell you how you're doing relative to others.
 They don't tell you whether you're growing.
-Here are three that do.
+Three metrics that do.

 RAG Isn't Dead.
 You're Just Using It Wrong.

-The 'RAG is dead' narrative is wrong — but it's wrong in an interesting way.
-After building RAG systems in healthcare production, here's what actually kills LLM context quality and what to do about it.
+The 'RAG is dead' narrative is wrong, but it's wrong in an interesting way.
+What kills LLM context quality in production, and what to do about it.

 Fine-Tuning a 70B Model on a Consumer GPU: The Q-LoRA Practical Guide